QuickBooks balances fine until a state contract needs cost allocation it was never built to track

 Exactly what you get

 Accounting software where indirect costs allocate by rule across funding sources, restricted and unrestricted funds stay properly tracked, and reports come out in the format your state or grant funder requires, with an audit trail behind every allocation.
-It integrates with your custom ERP (Enterprise Resource Planning) for operations, HR (Human Resources) software for certified-payroll labor costs, and business intelligence dashboards for budget-versus-actual by fund.
+It integrates with your custom ERP (Enterprise Resource Planning) for operations, HR (Human Resources) software for certified-payroll labor costs, and business intelligence (BI) dashboards for budget-versus-actual by fund.

 How to choose a developer in Lansing